AI For No-Cool HVAC Calls

 Prioritize the calls with direct revenue or schedule impact.

-• No-cool, weak-airflow, and thermostat calls answered immediately
+• No-cool, weak-airflow, frozen-coil, thermostat, and after-hours calls answered immediately

-• Repair, maintenance, replacement, and callback paths separated
+• Diagnostic, repair, maintenance, replacement, warranty, and callback paths separated

-• Tenant impact, access, photos, and owner-update details organized
+• Tenant impact, vendor-shopping risk, access, photos, and owner-update details organized

 Where Revenue Leaks